 - Ensure employees are well trained!
 An employee unfamiliar with cybersecurity best practices might accidentally download harmful malware by clicking on an infected link for instance.

 Threats and vulnerabilities to the cloud are ever-evolving, and there are always challenges and risks associated with cloud adoption.
-When migrating to the cloud, the right cloud services and technology solutions provider can make all the difference.
+In cloud migration, the right cloud services and technology solutions provider can make all the difference.
 That’s where CloudNow’s expertise in cloud-native development and security come into play.
 Schedule a consultation with us today!